tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 <img src="/img/konamiscc.png" width="320" height="320" />

-memowave, who also participated in [+TEK's FM arrangement compilation](http://plustek.bandcamp.com/track/xepheria), will make an emergency visit to Japan from Spain as konamiscc!
+memowave, who also participated in [+TEK’s FM arrangement compilation](http://plustek.bandcamp.com/track/xepheria), will make an emergency visit to Japan from Spain as konamiscc!

 This time, he will be DJing and singing mainly European demoscene songs, so please look forward to it...!